 Kindergarten students who meet the eligibility criteria will be offered K-3HC Services.
 Parents must complete and return the K-3HC Permission for Placement form before services may begin.
 The anticipated start date for services is February 2018.
 A student who participates in the K-3HC program in kindergarten will continue services through fifth grade unless the student qualifies for and accepts placement in another highly capable program such as Pull-out Quest or Full-time Quest.
 Services are provided in the student’s LWSD home school.

 Highly Capable assessment criteria are applied equitably to all applicants.
 Appeals for reconsideration of students who have not met the assessment criteria are reviewed by the Multidisciplinary Selection Committee after notification of screening results and after notification of the Multidisciplinary Selection Committee placement decision.
 Appeals must be submitted to the Accelerated Programs Office in writing within 10 calendar days of notification of results.
 Appeals must be based upon a specific criteria related to the screening/testing conditions, or to a misapplication or miscalculation of the scores.
-The decision of the appeal review team is final and may not be challenged.
+The decision of the appeal review team is final.

 - 1. How do I know if my student is a good candidate for K-3HC services?